iterative/dvc.org/content/docs/command-reference/import-url.md

 ## Description

-In some cases it's convenient to add a data file or directory from a remote location into the workspace, such that it can be updated later, if/when the external data source changes.
+In some cases it's convenient to add a data file or directory from an external location into the workspace, such that it can be updated later, if/when the external data source changes.
 Example scenarios:

 - A remote system may produce occasional data files that are used in other projects.
 - A batch process running regularly updates a data file to import.
-- A shared dataset on a remote storage that is managed and updated outside DVC.
+- A shared dataset on cloud storage that is managed and updated outside DVC.

 > Note that `dvc get-url` corresponds to the first step this command performs
 > (just download the file or directory).

-The `dvc import-url` command helps the user create such an external data dependency without having to manually copying files from the supported remote locations (listed below), which may require installing a different tool for each type.
+The `dvc import-url` command helps the user create such an external data dependency without having to manually copying files from the supported locations (listed below), which may require installing a different tool for each type.

 The `url` argument specifies the external location of the data to be imported, while `out` can be used to specify the directory and/or file name desired for